 The following example configures the switch to use Rapid Spanning Tree:

 Console(config)#spanning-tree mode rstp Console(config)#

-spanning-tree This command changes to Multiple Spanning Tree (MST) configuration mode. mst configuration mst vlan (430) mst priority (429) name (431) revision (431) max-hops (429)
+spanning-tree This command changes to Multiple Spanning Tree (MST) configuration mode.

 No VLANs are mapped to any MST instance.
 The region name is set the switch's MAC address.